LDSSA/ds-prep-course-2023/weekly-workflow.md

 <a name="link-to-grading"></a>
 **Step 3:** Grading the exercise notebook

-- Once you've solved all of the exercises, we recommend following this simple checklist to avoid unexpected surprises:
+- Once you've solved all the exercises, we recommend following this simple checklist to avoid unexpected surprises:
    1. Save the Exercise notebook (again)
    2. Run "Restart & Run All"